veeto

 Summary

-Assembly Member Carrillo's housing accountability measure expands the scope of development standards that local agencies must apply consistently when evaluating housing projects.
-The bill adds materials requirements, post-entitlement permit standards, and regulations from other public agencies to the existing framework of ordinances, policies and standards that govern housing development approvals.
+Assembly Member Carrillo's housing accountability legislation expands the scope of development standards that local agencies must consistently apply when reviewing affordable housing projects.
+The bill amends California's Housing Accountability Act to include materials requirements, post-entitlement permit standards, and regulations from other public agencies among the objective criteria that cannot be arbitrarily changed after a preliminary application is submitted.

 40% progression